 The majority of the new wells drilled within the past five years are horizontal or directional.
-As an example, parcel 1833 is located west-southwest of Pinedale.
-This parcel is almost completely encumbered by existing industrial development (i.e. lumber mill, storage rental units, a propane supplier, etc.).
-After reviewing aerial photography, the BLM would assume access to the minerals would be through directional or horizontal drilling from an existing, nearby well pad.
-Using this type of scenario (horizontal or directional) direct impacts from habitat loss would be minimized (200 acres of direct habitat loss for vertical wells compared to 100 acres for directional or horizontal wells).
+Using this type of scenario (horizontal or directional) direct impacts from habitat loss would be minimized (115 acres of direct habitat loss for vertical wells compared to 57.5 acres for directional or horizontal wells).
 However, there could still be direct loss of individuals from the population due to vehicle collisions or from potential increased predation.
 Indirect impacts would be similar to those described above.